 There is a world of different types of kitchen cabinet available for you to think over and make plans about.
 Some of the popular styles include:

-The cost of buying kitchen cabinets - not including the cost of kitchen cabinet installation - can vary enormously.
-An inexpensive fit-out for a small kitchen can be procured from as little as £1,700.
-But that can increase exponentially once the size of the kitchen and the quality of the materials increases.
-Even an IKEA kitchen pack can cost around £4,000or more if it includes hardwood materials.
+The cost of buying kitchen cabinets - not including the cost of installation - can vary enormously.
+An inexpensive fit-out for a small kitchen can be procured from as little as $3000.
+But that, of course, can increase exponentially once the size of the kitchen increases, and once the quality of the materials increases.
+Even an IKEA kitchen pack can cost around $7000 or more if it includes hardwood materials.

 The amount you’ll want to spend will, of course, depend on your capacity to pay and your priorities.
 But keep in mind that buying the cabinetry materials and packs is only one part of what you’ll have to pay.
 Unless you’re doing the job yourself, you’ll also have to cover the cost of removing your existing cabinetry and installing the new cabinets.